To enjoy the full Mail & Guardian online experience: please upgrade your browser

 US officials said that with North Korea in mourning, they do not expect immediate progress but hope the new leadership may eventually take steps to address the nuclear issue and provide monitoring guarantees that could allow the resumption of food aid suspended since 2008.

 “Given the mourning period frankly we don’t think we’ll be able to have much more clarity and resolve these issues before the new year.
-But obviously we stand ready to keep working on this,” Nuland said.

 In a sign that some discussions were continuing, she said US officials had been in touch with their North Korean counterparts following Kim’s death over the weekend to discuss technical aspects of the food aid question.